kcp-dev/kcp/docs/content/setup/production/overview.md

   1. **Workspace scheduling**: When a new workspace is scheduled, the shard contacts the front-proxy to randomly pick a shard for the new workspace

-  2. **Endpoint updates**: When an `APIExportEndpointSlice` or `CachedResourceEndpointSlice` URL is updated, the update happens via the front-proxy
+  2. **Endpoint updates**: When an `APIExportEndpointSlice` or `ClusterCachedResourceEndpointSlice` URL is updated, the update happens via the front-proxy

 **Configuration:**
 - Set `--externalHostname` or `spec.external.hostname` in front-proxy or shard configurations